google/codeworld/web/help/GuideUnit1.md

     <div align="center"><iframe src="https://code.world/run.html?mode=codeworld&dhash=DrYNeySBqPKubPkzT48dTEA" width=250 height=250 style="border: none;"></iframe></div>

     Surprised?
-If so, this is a good chance to review what a transformation does--and what it doesn't do.
+If so, this is a good chance to review what a transformation does and doesn't do.
 The equation `redWheel = colored(wheel, red)` defines a variable called `redWheel`, which is a picture that is just like `wheel`, except drawn in red.
 The new variable, `redWheel`, is colored red like